Uttar Pradesh: Tourism

 Buddhist attractions in Uttar Pradesh include stupas and monasteries.
 The historically important towns of Sarnath where Gautama Buddha gave his first sermon after his enlightenment and died at Kushinagar; both of which are important pilgrimage sites for Buddhists.
 Also at Sarnath are the Pillars of Ashoka and the Lion Capital of Ashoka, both important archaeological artefacts with national significance.
-At a distance of 80 km from Varanasi, Ghazipur is famous not only for its Ghats on the Ganges but also for the tomb of Lord Cornwallis, the 18th-century Governor of East India Company ruled Bengal Presidency.
+At a distance of 80 km from Varanasi, Ghazipur is famous for its Ghats on the Ganges and for the tomb of Lord Cornwallis, the 18th-century Governor of East India Company ruled Bengal Presidency.
 The tomb is maintained by the Archaeological Survey of India.

 Jhansi Fort, located in the city of Jhansi, is closely associated with the "First War of Indian Independence", also known as the "Great Rebellion" or the Indian Rebellion of 1857.
 The fort is constructed in accordance with medieval Indian military architecture, featuring thick walls, bastions, and various structures within its complex.
 The architecture reflects a blend of Hindu and Islamic styles.